Pylons/substanced/docs/evolution.rst

     $ bin/sd_evolve etc/development.ini

-    Package substanced.evolution
-    Code at software version 4
-    Database at version 2
-    Not evolving (latest not specified)

-    Package sdidemo.evolution
-    Code at software version 4
-    Database at version 0
-    Not evolving (latest not specified)
+    Finished steps:

+        2013-06-14 13:01:28 substanced.evolution.legacy_to_new

+    Unfinished steps:

+                            sdidemo.evolve_stuff

-Let's now run ``sd_evolve`` "for real" and set a version number in the database for our ``sdidemo`` package:
+Let's now run ``sd_evolve`` "for real".
+This will cause the evolution step to be executed and marked as finished.

 .. code-block:: bash

-    $ bin/sd_evolve etc/development.ini
+    $ bin/sd_evolve --latest etc/development.ini

-    Package substanced.evolution
-    Code at software version 4
-    Database at version 4
-    Evolved substanced.evolution to 4

-    Package sdidemo.evolution
-    Code at software version 1
-    Database at version 1
-    Evolved sdidemo.evolution to 1
+    2013-06-14 13:22:51,475 INFO  [evolution][MainThread] Hello
+    Evolution steps executed:
+       substanced.evolution.legacy_to_new

 This examples shows a number of points:

-- Each package can easily add evolution support via the ``config.add_evolution_package()`` directive
+- Each package can easily add evolution support via the ``config.add_evolution_step()`` directive.
+You can learn more about this directive by reading its API documentation at :func:`substanced.evolution.add_evolution_step`.

-- The package's evolution support sets a version number and then defined a series of ``evolveN.py`` evolution modules, where ``N`` is a single- or multi-digit integer.

-- Substance D's evolution service looks at the database to see the at what revision number that package was last run, then runs all the needed evolve scripts, sequentially, to bring the database up to date
+- Substance D's evolution service looks at the database to see which steps haven't been run, then runs all the needed evolve scripts, sequentially, to bring the database up to date.

 - All changes within an evolve script are in the scope of a transaction.
 If all the evolve scripts run to completion without